-Like common storage below 2 GB:

-- Memory objects are visible at the same address in every address space. - Every address space has access to the memory object once it is created. - Storage tracker capabilities are provided for diagnostic purposes. - Memory objects can be pageable, fixed, or DREF. - · Memory objects must be explicitly freed.
+Like common storage below 2 GB: Unlike common storage below 2 GB: Memory objects are visible at the same address in every address space.
+Memory objects cannot be implicitly fixed at allocation.
+64-bit common storage has no subpools. • Every address space has access to the memory object once it is created.
+6 1 Storage tracker capabilities are provided for diagnostic purposes.
+Memory objects can be pageable, fixed, or DREF.Memory objects must be explicitly freed.